Why visit Kirkennan, South West Scotland in Winter?

 In South West Scotland

-- Beaches, walks, attractions and historic sites are quiet – you may well have them to yourselves.
+- Beaches and walks are quiet – you may well have them to yourselves.

 - It is a great time for birdwatching as Dumfries and Galloway, South West Scotland plays host to internationally important populations of over-wintering birdlife: